-Usually, tests include magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI) of the brain to rule out multiple sclerosis.
+Usually, tests include magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) of the brain to rule out multiple sclerosis.
 MRI of the spinal cord and evoked responses Evoked Responses Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more are done to help confirm the diagnosis of neuromyelitis optica spectrum disorder.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more are done to help confirm the diagnosis of neuromyelitis optica spectrum disorder.

 When the visual evoked responses test is used to diagnose neuromyelitis optica spectrum disorder, stimuli for sight (such as a flashing light) are used to activate certain areas of the brain.
 Then, electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more is used to detect the response to the stimuli.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more is used to detect the response to the stimuli.
 Based on these responses, doctors can tell how well the optic nerve is working.

 There is no cure for neuromyelitis optica spectrum disorder.
 However, treatments can stop episodes, control symptoms, prevent episodes from recurring, and may help delay disability in the short term.

 A corticosteroid (such as methylprednisolone) and a medication that suppresses the immune system (an immunosuppressant, such as azathioprine) are often used to stop and prevent episodes.

-Rituximab (a monoclonal antibody Monoclonal Antibodies Immunotherapy is the use of drugs that mimic or modify components of the immune system (such as tumor antigens and immune checkpoints—see also Overview of the Immune System) to fight disease... read more used as an immunosuppressant) may be used to reduce the number of abnormal antibodies and to control the disorder.
+Rituximab (a monoclonal antibody Monoclonal Antibodies Immunotherapy is the use of medications that mimic or modify components of the immune system (such as tumor antigens and immune checkpoints—see also Overview of the Immune System) to fight disease... read more used as an immunosuppressant) may be used to reduce the number of abnormal antibodies and to control the disorder.